dokku/dokku/docs/development/plugin-triggers.md

 APP="$1"
 STDIN=$(cat)

-# bail if another method is detected
+# bail if another source is detected
 if [[ -n "$STDIN" ]]; then
   echo "$STDIN"
   return